Uniloki/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

-1. How would you explain form validation to someone who has never programmed before?
+1) How would you explain form validation to someone who has never programmed before?

+form validation is to check and see if a form matches a certain requirement

 1. In 1-2 sentences, define end to end testing.

+End to end testing is testing for the front end and backend that is done by a program you write not a human.

 ## Instructions